gcc-mirror/gcc/gcc/doc/gcc/gcc-command-options/machine-dependent-options/x86-options.rst

   cachline bouncing when and works for all atomic logic fetch builtins that generates compare and swap loop.

-.. option:: -mprefer-remote-atomic

-  Prefer use remote atomic insn for atomic operations.

 .. option:: -mindirect-branch={choice}

   Convert indirect call and jump with :samp:`{choice}`.
 The default is